 Management analysts may also choose to earn an optional certification to make themselves more attractive to employers and clients.
 The Institute of Management Consultants USA offers a Certified Management Consultant certification that’s available to consultants who meet minimum requirements, can provide positive client evaluations and can pass an oral peer review.

 Additionally, most management consultants will need substantial work experience in the field they’d like to consult in.
 Many work as accountants, business and financial analysts or as market research analysts for organizations before staking out on their own or working for a larger management consulting firm.

 Turn your “superpower” into a career

 Your ability to adapt to new situations and efficiently manage your household aren’t just useful at home—these abilities can transition well into a business role.
 Now that you know what a management analyst is and know more about this top-tier business career path, you may be wondering what you can do to take your first step toward it.
 One of the most important steps any aspiring analyst can take is to get educated.
-The Rasmussen College Business Management degree with a Business Analysis specialization is a great way to build the foundation of analytical skills and business acumen needed for this challenging and exciting field.
+The Rasmussen University Business Management degree with a Business Analysis specialization is a great way to build the foundation of analytical skills and business acumen needed for this challenging and exciting field.